Python-GIS-book/site/source/part2/chapter-08/md/03-interactive-maps.md

 points.explore()
 ```

 This interactive map allows us to zoom in and out to explore the locations of our point data.
-Furthermore, we can hover over the point features to view attribute information.
-Such map is useful for quick data exploration purposes.
-However, if we want to control further the elements of our interactive map, we need to start using more specified tools.
+Furthermore, we can hover over the point features to view attribute information. `Geopandas` uses `folium`/`leaflet.js` to create the map and we can use these tools to create and further customize interactive maps for various purposes.

-## Folium
+## Using folium

-We will explore how to create interactive maps using the [`Folium` library](https://python-visualization.github.io/folium/)[^folium]  library in Python.
+We will explore how to create interactive maps using the [`folium` library](https://python-visualization.github.io/folium/)[^folium]  library in Python.
 Folium makes it easy to visualize geographic data by integrating with [Leaflet.js](http://leafletjs.com/) [^leaflet], a powerful JavaScript library for interactive mapping.
 JavaScript (JS) is a programming language commonly used to add dynamic and interactive elements to webpages, and Leaflet is one of the many JavaScript libraries designed specifically for rendering interactive maps.
 By using Folium, we can leverage the capabilities of Leaflet.js without needing to write JavaScript code, making it accessible for Python users who want to integrate dynamic map content in their data analysis workflows.

 ### Creating a simple interactive web-map

-Import `folium` and other useful packages:
+Let's start by creating a simple interactive map without any data on it.
+After importing `folium` and other useful packages, we will create [a `folium` map instance](https://python-visualization.github.io/folium/modules.html#folium.folium.Map) and define the initial location for the interactive map.
+Furthermore, we can adjusts the initial zoom-level for the map (the higher the number the closer the zoom is) using the `zoom_start` parameter, and display the scalebar using the `control_scale` parameter.

 ```python
 import folium
 from pyproj import crs
 import matplotlib.pyplot as plt
 ```

-Let's start by creating a simple interactive web-map without any data on it.
-We will create [a Folium map instance](https://python-visualization.github.io/folium/modules.html#folium.folium.Map) and define the initial location for the interactive map.
-Furthermore, we can adjusts the initial zoom-level for the map (the higher the number the closer the zoom is) using the `zoom_start` parameter, and display the scalebar using the `control_scale` parameter.

 ```python deletable=true editable=true
 # Create a Map instance